Programming-II-25-26/lists-and-arrays-hw-jojosbizarr/README.md

 # Lists and Arrays HW
 #Please Complete # 1 and # 2 Below.
 If you want a more challenging problem to work on after, please complete #3.

+# 1. Print ever y Alternate Element

-# 1. Given an array arr[], the task is to print every alternate element of the array starting from the first element.
+Given an array arr[], the task is to print every alternate element of the array starting from the first element.

 Examples: